Clash of Clans Heroes Guide - how to use the strongest characters in CoC

 Every army needs a leader.
 In many strategic games revolving around having military forces, the game provides us with a hero, a champion.
 It was the one powerful entity worth more than a whole squadron — strong, dignified, buffing other troops.
 The classic titles like Warcraft franchise, Heroes of Might and Magic saga, or Starcraft has set the tone for many strategic games to come.

 It was the case for Clash of Clans created by SuperCell.
 The Finnish mobile gaming titans have also come to the conclusion that it would be neat to add some strong, unique, exceptional units to their army-based game.
-It is why over a year since its release, the game have seen its first hero - the Barbarian King - with an Archer Queen and a Grand Warden following with higher Town Hall levels.
+It is why over a year since its release, the game has seen its first hero - the Barbarian King - with an Archer Queen and a Grand Warden following with higher Town Hall levels.

 In this guide, we will talk about these characters for the mobile bestseller Clash of Clans, their traits, strategies revolving around them, utilizing their presence on the offense and the defense, etc. Have a seat, make yourself comfortable, and enjoy our Clash of Clans Heroes guide.